 Rinsing and Cleaning

-After each paddleboarding session, rinse your board and paddle with fresh water to remove any saltwater, sand, or debris.
+After each paddleboarding session, rinse your board and paddle with fresh water to remove saltwater, sand, or debris.
 Use a mild detergent and a soft brush to gently clean the board, paying attention to any areas of dirt buildup.
 Rinse thoroughly and allow the board and paddle to dry completely before storing.

 Proper Storage

-Store your sit down paddleboard in a cool and dry place to prevent damage.
+Store your sit-down paddleboard in a cool and dry place to prevent damage.
 Ideally, the board should be stored indoors or in a well-ventilated area away from direct sunlight and extreme temperatures.
 Use racks or a wall-mounted storage system to keep the board elevated and prevent it from lying flat or being exposed to potential accidents.

 Checking for Damage